GoogleChrome/developer.chrome.com/site/en/docs/devtools/css/issues/index.md

   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/yhDE5n8UWyu2T2CwKGOZ.png", alt="The CSS from user agent stylesheet.", width="800", height="445" %}

-- Style attributes on the element.
-You can edit them in the DOM tree and this updates the CSS in the **Styles** pane, but not the other way around.
+- Style-related HTML attributes on the element, for example, height, width, color, etc. You can edit them in the DOM tree and this updates the CSS in the **Styles** pane, but not the other way around.

   {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/TwzSI9igPEbgELGEyAzU.mp4", autoplay=false, controls=true, loop=true, class="screenshot" %}

+  In this example, the `height="48"` attribute on an `<svg>` element is set to `50`.
+This updates the corresponding property under `svg[Attributes Style]` in the **Styles** pane.

 ## Inspect an element that still isn't styled the way you think  {: #computed }